aws-samples/aws-modernization-with-lumigo/content/conclusion/_index.md

 ## What if I have more than 1 AWS account?

 No problems.
-You can manage multiple accounts (we call them `projects`) with your Lumigo user, and you can quickly switch between different projects with the `Project` drop-down at the top right corner of the screen.
+You can manage multiple accounts (we call them `projects`) with your Lumigo user, and you can quickly switch between different projects with the `Project` drop-down in the top right corner of the screen.

 ![projects](/images/mod06-lumigo-projects.png)